ellysh/video-game-bots/ClickerBots/output-device-capture.md

 1. Launch Notepad application and maximize its window.
 2. Launch the `FFLocalizeChanges.au3` script.
 3. Switch to Notepad's window.
-4. Wait until the message box with the "Change a picture now" text appear.
+4. Wait until the message with the "Change a picture now" text appear.
 5. Type several symbols in the Notepad window.
-6. Wait until a message box with coordinates of the added text appear.
-There is a five seconds delay between showing this message box and previous one.
+6. Wait until a message with coordinates of the added text appear.
+There is a five seconds delay between showing this message and previous one.

 Functions of the FastFind library operate with **SnapShots**.
 SnapShot is a copy of the screen in memory.
 When we use the `FFBestSpot` function, the SnapShot for analyzing is made implicitly.
 But we should make SnapShots explicitly in case of the `FFLocalizeChanges` function usage.
 This function compares two SnapShots to find how they are differ.

 First SnapShot is made by the `FFSnapShot` function in five seconds after launching the `FFLocalizeChanges.au3` script.
 This five seconds delay is needed for you to switch to the Notepad window.
-Second SnapShot is made in five seconds after the showing a message box with "Change a picture now" text.
+Second SnapShot is made in five seconds after the showing a message with "Change a picture now" text.
 This delay is needed for you to type the text.

 The `FFSnapShot` function takes these parameters: